Weightlessness: Health effects

 Astronaut Clayton Anderson as a large drop of water floats in front of him on the Discovery.
 Cohesion plays a bigger role in space.

 Following the advent of space stations that can be inhabited for long periods, exposure to weightlessness has been demonstrated to have some deleterious effects on human health.
 Humans are well-adapted to the physical conditions at the surface of the Earth.
 In response to an extended period of weightlessness, various physiological systems begin to change and atrophy.
 Though these changes are usually temporary, long-term health issues can result.

-The most common problem experienced by humans in the initial hours of weightlessness is known as space adaptation syndrome or SAS, commonly referred to as space sickness.
+The most common problem experienced by humans in the initial hours of weightlessness is known as space adaptation syndrome (SAS), commonly referred to as space sickness.
 Symptoms of SAS include nausea and vomiting, vertigo, headaches, lethargy, and overall malaise.
 The first case of SAS was reported by cosmonaut Gherman Titov in 1961.
 Since then, roughly 45% of all people who have flown in space have suffered from this condition.
 The duration of space sickness varies, but in no case has it lasted for more than 72 hours, after which the body adjusts to the new environment.
 NASA jokingly measures SAS using the "Garn scale", named for United States Senator Jake Garn, whose SAS during STS-51-D was the worst on record.
 Accordingly, one "Garn" is equivalent to the most severe possible case of SAS.

 The most significant adverse effects of long-term weightlessness are muscle atrophy (see Reduced muscle mass, strength and performance in space for more information) and deterioration of the skeleton, or spaceflight osteopenia.
 These effects can be minimized through a regimen of exercise, such as cycling for example.
 Astronauts subject to long periods of weightlessness wear pants with elastic bands attached between waistband and cuffs to compress the leg bones and reduce osteopenia.
 Other significant effects include fluid redistribution (causing the "moon-face" appearance typical of pictures of astronauts in weightlessness), changes in the cardiovascular system as blood pressures and flow velocities change in response to a lack of gravity, a decreased production of red blood cells, balance disorders, and a weakening of the immune system.
 Lesser symptoms include loss of body mass, nasal congestion, sleep disturbance, excess flatulence, and puffiness of the face.
 These effects begin to reverse quickly upon return to the Earth.

 In addition, after long space flight missions, astronauts may experience vision changes.
 Such eyesight problems may be a major concern for future deep space flight missions, including a crewed mission to the planet Mars.
 Exposure to high levels of radiation may influence the development of atherosclerosis.
 Clots in the internal jugular vein have recently been detected inflight.

 On December 31, 2012, a NASA-supported study reported that human spaceflight may harm the brains of astronauts and accelerate the onset of Alzheimer's disease.
 In October 2015, the NASA Office of Inspector General issued a health hazards report related to human spaceflight, including a human mission to Mars.